 We reject a number of cases where the applicant lacks skilled worker qualifications, for example if the applicant has not completed any formal education and has little or no work experience.

 Another common reason for rejecting applications is if the work is not relevant to the applicant's qualifications, for example if an applicant with a master's degree in education is going to work as a kindergarten assistant.
-Even is the applicant's qualifications are useful or desirable for the workplace in question, that does not mean that the expertise is relevant pursuant to the regulations.
-We consider whether the applicant's skilled worker qualifications are necessary for the tasks the applicant will be carrying out.
+Or it could be a carpenter who is going to work as a bricklayer.
+Even if the applicant's qualifications are useful or desirable for the workplace in question, that does not mean that the expertise is relevant pursuant to the regulations.
+We consider whether the applicant's skilled worker qualifications are necessary for the tasks the applicant will be carrying out, or we consider whether the work demands skilled worker qualifications.

 We also reject cases where the applicant has not been offered a high enough salary.
 In many cases, the applicant has been offered a salary that is lower than the collective wage rate.